BizKit-Tech/BizKit-Tech.github.io/content/docs/others/investigating-performance-issues/index.md

 3. Optimize query execution plans or indexing strategies for the database.
 4. Adjust RDS or EC2 instance scaling settings if applicable.

-For more options, refer to [Performance Tuning Methods](/docs/others/performance-tuning-methods).
+More details can be found in the [Performance Tuning Methods](/docs/others/performance-tuning-methods) document.

 ### F. Implementing Changes and Monitoring